 Buying Straight Run Chicks/Hatching Your Own Eggs

 This is one of the most common mistakes that I hear about from inexperienced or first time chicken keepers.
 You see that full bin of chicks at the feed store and bring home your first flock without asking any questions.
 Or perhaps you buy some chicks from a backyard breeder.
 Maybe you have decided that it would be a fun project to hatch some eggs out in an incubator.
-All of these are fun & valid ways to grow your flock – but only if you are prepared for the consequences.
+All of these are fun & valid ways to grow your flock – but only if you are prepared for the consequences. click here to read more about hatching eggs with a broody hen

 In the natural order of things, about half of those new babies are going to end up being males.
 You could get really unlucky and have even more than half of them be roosters.
 When most people think of keeping a backyard flock, it is to reap the benefits of fresh eggs.
 If you incubate a dozen eggs and end up with 7 roosters and only 5 hens you are going to end up with several problems.
 Not only will you not have nearly as many eggs as you hoped, you will have 7 roosters crowing, and possibly fighting over mating rights.
 If your town doesn’t allow you to keep roosters you are in even more trouble.

 Roosters can be hard to rehome because not every chicken keeper wants one.
-Those that do want one only need one or possibly two.
+Those that do want a rooster only need one or possibly two.
 It’s inhumane (and often illegal) to just dump them in the woods.
 I’ve gotten many a frantic email from a new chicken keeper in this position.
 Your options are to decide to keep them all if you can, give them to a farmer who is likely to use them as meat, or humanly process them yourself.
 None of these are particularly pleasant options for a new hobby chicken keeper who just wanted to have a few fresh eggs every day.
 Roosters aren’t all that bad if you have the space & ability to keep them!
 Click here to read more about keeping roosters

 How to avoid this mistake – unless you are in the market for a rooster always ask if the chicks you are buying are pre-sexed and avoid buying straight run (unsexed) or hatching your own chicks.
 Buying pre-sexed chicks is usually a bit more expensive but it’s worth the peace of mind.
 Keep in mind most hatcheries will only offer a 90-95% guarantee for the sex of your pre-sexed chick, so the chance is always there you could end up with an accidental rooster.